 Blood-Thinner Pradaxa: What You Should Know

-What does the drug maker say?
+What does the maker of Pradaxa say?

-What do experts say patients should do now?
+What do experts say about the findings?

 Both of the new studies are observational, so they have built-in limitations compared to clinical trials, says Rita Redberg, MD.
 She's a professor of medicine at the University of California, San Francisco, and editor of JAMA Internal Medicine.
 When she looks at findings from both the clinical trials and the new observational studies, Redberg says, she thinks the ''overall risk-benefit ratio is more favorable on warfarin."